 Insurance coverage for boats and yachts varies greatly from company to company.
 Researching and selecting the most comprehensive insurance protection available – to ensure the appropriate level of coverage for your vessel, yourself and your onboard guests – is of the utmost importance.
-To assist you with this process, Chubb Personal Risk Services offers these tips for smart insurance buying.
+To assist you with this process, Chubb Recreational Marine Insurance, one of the nation’s largest marine insurance specialists, offers these tips for smart insurance buying.

-Liability Coverage: Some important Liability features to ask about include coverage for legal defence costs, wreck removal, oil pollution and contamination clean-up, and non-owned (i.e. borrowed) boats.
-If you employ a captain or crew and you operate your boat in US waters, you should ensure that Jones Act coverage is included in your policy.
+Liability Coverage: Some important Liability features to ask about include coverage for: legal defense costs, wreck removal, oil pollution and contamination clean-up, and non-owned (i.e. borrowed) boats.
+If you employ a captain or crew, you should ensure that Jones Act coverage is included in your policy.

 Uninsured/Underinsured Boater Coverage: This is an important feature to have in your policy since many boaters may not have insurance (or enough).

 Supplemental Coverage: Check to ensure that Personal Property coverage and Towing & Assistance are available, and choose the limits that suit your needs.

 Seek out the Marine Experts: Consider working with an insurance agent or company that specializes in marine insurance.
 They can help you navigate through the different options and select the coverage that’s right for you.
 In addition, marine specialty agents and insurance companies can generally offer broader coverage than a typical auto and home insurer.

 We help you stay ahead and informed with these helpful tips and tricks